datacarpentry/image-processing/episodes/05-creating-histograms.md

 ## Introduction to Histograms

-As it pertains to images, a *histogram* is a graphical representation showing how frequently various color values occur in the image.
+As it pertains to images, a *histogram* is a graphical representation showing how frequently various colour values occur in the image.
 We saw in
 [the _Image Basics_ episode]({{ page.root }}{% link _episodes/02-image-basics.md %})
 that we could use a histogram to visualize the differences in uncompressed and compressed image formats.
-If your project involves detecting color changes between images, histograms will prove to be very useful, and histograms are also quite handy as a preparatory step before performing [thresholding]({{ page.root }}/07-thresholding).
+If your project involves detecting colour changes between images, histograms will prove to be very useful, and histograms are also quite handy as a preparatory step before performing [thresholding]({{ page.root }}/07-thresholding).